-- Agreements/MOUs that dictate guidelines for a short-term research engagement for a handful of named students and/or faculty (i.e.,1-5 in total) may be signed by Deans.
+- Agreements/MOUs that dictate guidelines for a short-term research engagement for a handful of named students and/or faculty (i.e.,1-5 in total)

 - Offers of appointment to tenure require that the Provost recommend tenure to the President and the Board of Trustees, and that the President and Trustees give their approval.
 Any draft offer of appointment sent prior to these necessary approvals should clearly state in the opening paragraph that the offer is conditional upon the approval of the President and Board of Trustees, and should not otherwise convey a promise or expectation of tenure until tenure has been formally approved.

 - References to University faculty housing in offers of appointment must conform to the eligibility rules that govern access to University housing.
 Only the Provost has authority to assign specific apartments.

 - Overseas gifts are subject to review by the International Gift Review Committee (IGRC), chaired by the Provost, whose primary task is to assess potential reputational risk to the University from gifts from foreign individuals and organizations.
 When there is doubt or an absence of information, consultation is advised with the IGRC prior to approaching potential donors or soliciting gifts to avoid difficulties later on.

 - The Departmental Authorization Function (DAF) relating to the authorization of departmental expenditures and procurement is overseen by Controller’s Office; signatory authority for such expenditures is managed by that office.

 - Deans and others who have been delegated with signatory authority from the Provost must continue to provide all goods and services contracts to the University’s Purchasing Office for review prior to execution, including, but not limited to: hotel and event agreements, Material Transfer Agreements (MTA’s), Non-disclosure Agreements (NDA’s), Institutional Agreements, etc.